About the Journal

 Publication decisions

-The Editor holds the final responsibility for deciding whether submitted articles are accepted for publication.
-In making this determination, the Editor may be guided by the policies of the Editorial Board and must comply with applicable legal requirements, including those concerning libel, copyright infringement, and plagiarism.
-The Editor may also consult with other editors or peer reviewers as part of the decision‑making process.
+The Editor holds the final responsibility for determining whether submitted articles are accepted for publication.
+In making this decision, the Editor is guided by the policies of the Editorial Board and must adhere to all applicable legal requirements, including those related to libel, copyright infringement, and plagiarism.

 Fair play

-Editors must evaluate manuscripts solely on their intellectual merit, without regard to the authors’ race, gender, sexual orientation, religious beliefs, ethnic origin, citizenship, or political philosophy.
+Editors must evaluate all manuscripts solely on their scholarly and intellectual merit.
+Decisions are made without consideration of the authors’ race, gender, sexual orientation, religious beliefs, ethnic origin, citizenship, or political philosophy.

 Confidentiality